Andrew Jurs Profile

 - Gatekeeper with a Gavel: A Survey on Judicial Management of Challenges to Expert Reliability and Their Relationship to Summary Judgment, 83 Mississippi Law Journal 325 (2014).

 - “Doubling-Down” for Defendants: The Pernicious Effects of Tort Reform, 118 Penn State Law Review 543 (2014) (with Scott DeVito).

-- Leland Forrest Outstanding Professor of the Year, Drake University Law School (2014)
+- Leland Forrest Outstanding Professor of the Year, Drake University Law School, 2014 and 2018

 - Invited speaker: Expert Gatekeeping– A Recent Survey on Judicial Scrutiny of Expert Reliability (8th Circuit Federal Judicial Conference, Omaha, NE, August 2014).